Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Experiments

-\paragraph*{Training dynamics and robustness} \textbf{Figure~\ref{fig:compared}} (\(\pi{=}0.2\), $(n,m){=}(3,1)$) shows that URE achieves high training accuracy quickly and then fluctuates—typical overfitting—whereas clamped objectives stabilize training and improve final test accuracy. \textbf{Figure~\ref{fig:measure}} reports TPR/FPR/Precision/Macro-$F_{1}$ as $\pi$ varies at fixed $(3,1)$: TPR and Macro-$F_{1}$ are stable or improve with larger $\pi$, and FPR decreases markedly, indicating robustness to prior shifts. \textbf{Figure~\ref{fig:robust}} evaluates three perturbations on \textsc{MNIST}: (a) prior misspecification up to $\pm30\%$ leaves \textbf{COR}/$F_{1}$ essentially flat and keeps \textbf{FPR} near zero; (b) under synthetic count noise (flip $m$ to $m\!\pm\!1$ with probability $\Pr$), \textbf{FPR} increases approximately linearly in $\Pr$, while COR/TPR/$F_{1}$ decrease monotonically; (c) sweeping $\pi$ across the near-degenerate regime ($\alpha\!\approx\!\pi$) yields small fluctuations except in a narrow band around the boundary.
-All observations match the theoretical predictions of Sections~\ref{subsec:misspec-prior}--\ref{subsec:misspec-m}.
+Figure~\ref{fig:compared} (\(\pi{=}0.2\), $(n,m){=}(3,1)$) shows that URE achieves high training accuracy quickly and then fluctuates—typical overfitting—whereas clamped objectives stabilize training and improve final test accuracy.
+Figure~\ref{fig:measure} reports TPR/FPR/Precision/Macro-$F_{1}$ as $\pi$ varies at fixed $(3,1)$: TPR and Macro-$F_{1}$ are stable or improve with larger $\pi$, and FPR decreases markedly, indicating robustness to prior shifts.
+Figure~\ref{fig:robust} evaluates three perturbations on \textsc{MNIST}: (a) prior misspecification up to $\pm30\%$ leaves COR/$F_{1}$ essentially flat and keeps FPR near zero; (b) under synthetic count noise (flip $m$ to $m\!\pm\!1$ with probability $\Pr$), FPR increases approximately linearly in $\Pr$, while COR/TPR/$F_{1}$ decrease monotonically; (c) sweeping $\pi$ across the near-degenerate regime ($\alpha\!\approx\!\pi$) yields small fluctuations except in a narrow band around the boundary.
+All observations match the theoretical predictions of Sec.~\ref{subsec:misspec-prior}--\ref{subsec:misspec-m}.
 Across the three stressors (prior misspecification, count flips, and \(\alpha\!\approx\!\pi\)), COR/TPR/\(F_{1}\) remain stable outside a narrow ill-conditioned band, and FPR grows smoothly under count noise—consistent with the \(\lvert\pi-\alpha\rvert^{-1}\) sensitivity predicted by our theory (Fig.~\ref{fig:robust}).

-\paragraph*{Scope and failure modes vs.\ LLP/MIL} NTMP is preferable when exact counts $(n,m)$ are available and tuples can be treated as orderless mixtures: the observable pair (tuple aggregate, unlabeled pool) closes a $2{\times}2$ system identifiable whenever the effective rate $\bar\alpha$ differs from $\pi$.
-LLP requires sufficient cross-bag proportion variation; with nearly identical proportions, the problem becomes ill-posed and high-variance.
-MIL gains when intra-bag dependencies carry discriminative signal (spatial/temporal structure); it tends to overfit when instances are i.i.d.\ within a bag and structure is weak, whereas NTMP may underperform if the task fundamentally relies on relations lost under mixture flattening.
-See Table~\ref{tab:scope-compare} for a compact summary.
+NTMP is preferable when exact counts \((n,m)\) are available and tuples can be treated as orderless mixtures; the observable pair (tuple aggregate, unlabeled pool) closes a \(2{\times}2\) system identifiable whenever the effective rate \(\bar{\alpha}\neq\pi\).
+LLP requires sufficient cross-bag proportion variation—near-identical proportions render the problem ill-posed and high-variance.
+MIL is appropriate when intra-bag dependencies are discriminative (stable spatial/temporal structure, sparse yet clustered positives, and weak per-instance evidence requiring neighborhood/positional context); it tends to overfit when instances are i.i.d.\ within a bag, whereas NTMP may underperform if critical relational cues are lost under mixture flattening.